 Paul: Some dead English guy.

-Paul: Speaking of, you guys pay the electric bill?
+Paul: [Troy and Darren are watching the news on TV about rolling blackouts throughout the city] Speaking of, you guys pay the electric bill?

-Troy: Actually, we were thinking, why should we pay for something we're not even gonna get, right?
+Troy: You know what - actually, we were thinking, like why should we pay for something we're not even gonna get, right?

 Paul: You got fired again.

-Billy: I mean, I've been doing research and reading, and
+Billy: [to Julia] I mean, I've been doing research and reading... and

 Billy: I don't think I'm alone.
-Poe, I think, I think he saw them, too.
-His writing's dark and hopeless and he went crazy, too...
+Poe, I think - I think he saw them too.
+His writing's dark and hopeless and he went crazy too and I...